Coral-Protocol/Coral-RaiseYourHack-ProsusTrackExample/Interface-Agent-for-Webapp/README.md

 ## [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent)

+This is the modified interface agent with Fast api endpoints for the UI.

 User Interaction Agent is the main interface for receiving user instructions, coordinating multi-agent tasks, and logging conversations via the terminal.

 ## Responsibility